Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 Decisions

-The Dean of the Faculty of Medicine or Faculty of Science or Faculty of Technology decides on granting the right to study for a doctoral degree (1 January 2023 onwards) based on the proposals of the steering committees of the Doctoral Programmes.
-All applicants will be personally informed about the decisions by 30 November 2022 at the latest.
+The Dean of the Faculty of Medicine or Faculty of Science or Faculty of Technology decides on granting the right to study for a doctoral degree (1 January 2025 onwards) based on the proposals of the steering committee of the Doctoral Programme.
+The Head of the department decides on recruitment of the applicant for the position of a Doctoral researcher based on the proposal of the steering committee of the doctoral programme.
+All applicants will be personally informed about the decisions by 1 November 2024 at the latest.

-An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (local time in Finland) on 15 December 2022 according to the instructions given in the admission notification.
-If the admitted applicant does not give the notification by the end of the allotted period of time mentioned above, they forfeits the study place.
-A person admitted to more than one university or polytechnic degree programme only notifies the one educational institution at which they accepts the study place.
+An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (local time in Finland) on 13 December 2024 according to the instructions given in the admission notification.
+If the admitted applicant does not give the notification by the end of the allotted period of time mentioned above, they forfeit the study place.
+A person admitted to more than one university or polytechnic degree programme only notifies the one educational institution at which they accept the study place.
 Notification, i.e. accepting a study place, is binding and may not be cancelled or changed later.

 According to Finnish university legislation, a student may accept only one study place leading to a higher education degree in Finland during one academic term (autumn term 1 Aug – 31 Dec or spring term 1 Jan – 31 Jul).
 This rule applies to all higher education, i.e. Bachelor and Master level degrees awarded by Finnish universities of applied sciences, Bachelor and Master degrees awarded by Finnish universities, and Licentiate and Doctoral degrees awarded by Finnish universities.
 This regulation is not applied to study rights received in transfer student selections, from the Åland University of Applied Sciences, from the Police University College, and from institutions of higher education outside Finland.